ian-bateman/os-xtoo/README.md

 this repository.
 You will experience a varity of issues that will not be addressed!
 This repository replaces entirely Java on Gentoo!!!

-### Java 10+
+### Java 11+
-This repository requires Java 10 as your system vm now, and in fall will require Java 11!
-We are no longer supporting any JDK < 10.
+This repository requires Java 11 as your system vm now!
+We are no longer supporting any JDK < 11.
 Most things have been fixed for Java 11.
-There are few packages remaining that need to be fixed or dialed in for Java 11.
-We recommend Java 10 for production and Java 11 for development.
+There are few packages remaining that need to be fixed or dialed in for Java
+11. We recommend Java 11 for production and Java 12 for development.

-Please report issues for any package that does not build or has runtime issues with Java 10 or 11.
+Please report issues for any package that does not build or has runtime issues with Java 11 or 12.

 ### Java Versioning
 This overlay implements a brand new feature of no longer requiring Java